-- Personal matters about an identifiable individual, including employees
+- Personal matters about an identifiable individual, including municipal or local board employees;

-- A proposed or pending acquisition or disposition of land
+- A proposed or pending acquisition or disposal of land by the Township;

-- For educating and training where no member discusses or deals with a matter in a way that materially advances the business or decision-making of the council or local board.
+- (b) At the meeting, no member discusses or otherwise deals with any matter in a way that materially advances the business or decision-making of the Council.

 What meetings are required to comply with the legislation?